 • Midterm exam will be written upon the completion of Chapter 6.
-Final exam is cumulative and will be scheduled by the registrar's office during December exam period.
+Final exam is on chapters 7-12 and will be scheduled by the registrar's office during December exam period.
 Plan to be here during that time.

 GRADING CRITERIA: